GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/functions/can-i-rearrange-the-buttons-on-my-interactive-video.md

-## Can I rearrange the buttons on my interactive video?
+## Rearranging Buttons on Interactive Videos

-No. This feature is not possible at this time.
+No, this feature is not possible at this time.
 You can edit it manually.